Interpharma Burger

 Due to the increasing importance of health data, especially real world data, it is crucial that Switzerland invests in building a health data ecosystem.

-Overview Use of health data Artificial intelligence Data transparency
+Overview Use of health data Areas of action Artificial intelligence Data transparency

 In the past, Switzerland has always distinguished itself by its ability to adapt.
 Now it is in danger of missing a decisive transformation.